Audience Growth

 Can you monetize YouTube Shorts?

 Absolutely!
-While you can’t really slip in a mid-video ad, all the views you bring in through Shorts will help you qualify for the YouTube Partner Program.
+While you can’t really slip in a mid-video ad like you would with long-form YouTube videos, all the views you bring in through Shorts will help you qualify for the YouTube Partner Program.
 As long as you’re part of the YPP, you’ll get a share of the ad revenue your Shorts generate.
 That’s really the only way you can directly monetize Shorts.

 Follow The Leap on TikTokInstagram, and YouTube for more audience growth tips.
 We also make a newsletter.